sparckles/Robyn/docs/features.md

 ```

 ## Format of the Response

-Robyn supports several kind of Response for your routes
+Robyn supports several kinds of Response for your routes

 #### Dictionary

 Robyn accepts dictionaries to build a response for the route:

 ```python